robfletcher/strikt/docs/user-guide/mapping.md

 ## Mapping with property or method references

 If you use a Kotlin property or Java method reference as the lambda passed to `map`, Strikt will automatically derive the property name and use it as the subject description on the returned assertion.
-This is very useful for generating good quality assertion output with minimal effort.
+This is useful for generating good quality assertion output with minimal effort.

 For example, if the previous example fails it will format the error message like this: